 Due to its perceived benefits, the food cart industry is a popular choice among entrepreneurs.
 Firstly, it demands a minimal initial expenditure, which makes it accessible to a large number of entrepreneurs.

-Second, the overhead expenses are generally cheaper than other firms, possibly allowing entrepreneurs to profit substantially.
+Second, the overhead expenses are generally cheaper than those of other businesses, possibly allowing entrepreneurs to profit substantially.

 Thirdly, food carts are mobile and can be quickly moved from one area to another, allowing entrepreneurs to test several sites and determine the optimal spot for their business.

-Fourth, the food cart market has a relatively low barrier to entry, meaning that anyone, regardless of education or experience, can start a food cart business.
-Overall, the industry of food carts has been regarded as a substantial addition to the Philippine economy, giving employment possibilities for many Filipinos.
+Fourth, the food cart market has a low entry barrier, which means that anyone with any level of education or expertise can establish a food cart business.
+Overall, the food cart sector has been viewed as a significant contributor to the Philippine economy, creating job opportunities for many Filipinos.

-There are, however, significant downsides to operating a food cart business.
+There are, however, considerable disadvantages to running a food cart business.

 High competition